ncatlab/nlab-content/pages/17344.md

 +-- {: .proof}
 ###### Proof

-By prop. \ref{CylinderSpectrumOverCWSpectrumIsGood}, on [[CW-spectra]] (def. \ref{CWSpectrum}) the canonical suspension functor is given by the "standard suspension" operation of def. \ref{SequentialSpectrumRealSuspension}.
+By lemma \ref{StandardSuspensionOfSequentialSpectraRepresentsCanonicalSuspension}, the canonical suspension functor is represented, on fibrant-cofibrant objects, by the standard suspension functor of def. \ref{SequentialSpectrumRealSuspension}.
 By prop. \ref{IsomorphismBetweenStandardAndAlternativeSuspensionInHomotopyCategory} however, this is naturally isomorphic -- on the level of the homotopy category -- to the alternative suspension operation of def. \ref{SequentialSpectrumFakeSuspension}.
 Therefore the claim follows with prop. \ref{FakeSuspensionInducesEquivalenceOfHomotopyCategories}.

 =--